 Many people think that our parts are manufactured by lasers.
 However, this is not the case.
-The Photo Chemical Milling – PCM process uses chemicals, not lasers to produce intricate and precision metal parts.
+The Photo Chemical Machining – PCM process uses chemicals, not lasers to produce intricate and precision metal parts.
 Fotofab is a one-stop shop for your metal parts needs and we will help you determine the best application such as chemical etching, lasers to manufacture your parts.

 Do you offer plant tours?

 Yes.
 The Fotofab team would welcome the opportunity to show you our manufacturing facilities.
 Please contact us at 1-773-463-6211 to set up an appointment.

 Do you have manufacturer’s reps in my area?

 Fotofab has manufacturing reps throughout the United States.
 Click here to locate the representative in your area.

 Can I get a sample?

 Yes, please take a moment to fill out a Request for Information form and we will send you some unique samples for your review.

 Fotofab is ISO 9000:2008 certified.
 We are also working on our AS9001 certification which is projected for implementation in June 2017.

 Tin plating (dull or bright) is compliant.
 Obviously, any tin/lead plating will not comply.
 Black oxide and black nickel are both compliant.
 Most other “blackening” finishes are not.
 Feel free to call us with any concerns about RoHS.